snowplow/documentation/docs/managing-data-quality/failed-events/understanding-failed-events/index.md

 ### Tracker Protocol Violation

-This failure type is produced by the [enrichment](/docs/enriching-your-data/what-is-enrichment/index.md) application, when a http request does not conform to our [tracker protocol](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol).
+This failure type is produced by the [enrichment](/docs/enriching-your-data/what-is-enrichment/index.md) application, when a http request does not conform to our [Snowplow Tracker Protocol](/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md).

 Snowplow trackers send http requests to the `/i` endpoint or the `/com.snowplowanalytics.snowplow/tp2` endpoint, and they are expected to conform to this protocol.